ireceptorplus-inesctec/keycloak_extension_api/README.md

 Service that extends the features of Keycloak by providing additional endpoints.
 The service connects directly to Keycloak's database.

-Docker image availible at: https://hub.docker.com/r/irpinesctec/keycloak_extension_api
+Docker image available at: https://hub.docker.com/r/irpinesctec/keycloak_extension_api

 ### Requirements